Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Introduction

-The literature offers a diverse range of FDI methods \citep{miljkovic2011fault}, which can be classified into two approaches: model-based and data-driven.
-Initially, FDI efforts focused on model-based approaches such as eigenstructure assignment \citep{patton1992robust}, parity-based methods \citep{frank1990fault}, parameter identification-based methods \citep{escobet2001parameter}, observer-based methods \citep{li2015observer}, and structural graphs (e.g., bond graph \citep{said2018decentralized} and Petri net \citep{fanti2012fault}).
+The literature offers a diverse range of FDI methods \citep{abid2021review}, which can be classified into two approaches: model-based and data-driven.
+Initially, FDI efforts focused on model-based approaches such as parity-based methods \citep{abbasi2020parity}, parameter identification-based methods \citep{zhou2021identification}, and observer-based methods \citep{perez2023fault}.
 These methods are based on the idea of comparing system outputs with failure models and comparing this difference with a threshold; then, a fault is detected when the value of the difference exceeds the threshold \citep{tabatabaeipour2015active}.
 However, in the presence of significant noise or an unknown noise distribution, these methods may have poor performance and make the task of determining the most adequate fault decision threshold difficult \citep{tabatabaeipour2015active, jauberthie2013fault}.
-Set-membership methods, where a set of models is generated for the system, emerge to overcome these limitations; in these methods, a fault is detected whenever a measurement is inconsistent with any of the members of this set \citep{tabatabaeipour2012fault}.
-However, the computational cost scales exponentially with the number of uncertain parameters \citep{mu2022comparison}, which is the case for complex systems.
-Overall, model- based methods are effective for simple systems whose phenomenology can be understood and represented by explicit mathematical models; although providing accurate and interpretable results, they are challenging to implement for complex systems~\citep{tamssaouet2023system}.
+Overall, model-based methods are effective for simple systems whose phenomenology can be understood and represented by explicit mathematical models; although providing accurate and interpretable results, they are challenging to implement for complex systems \citep{tamssaouet2023system}.